asssuzme/job-hunter/replit.md

 - **Validation**: Zod for runtime type checking and schema validation across client and server
 - **Styling**: Tailwind CSS for utility-first styling with custom design system variables
 - **Development**: Replit-specific tooling for development environment integration
+- **Authentication**: Google OAuth 2.0 for secure user authentication with Gmail permissions
+- **APIs**: Apify for LinkedIn job scraping and email verification, OpenAI for personalized email generation